ProvableHQ/leo/README.md

 The syntax of Leo is influenced by traditional programming languages like JavaScript, Scala, and Rust, with a strong emphasis on readability and ease-of-use.
 Leo offers developers with tools to sanity check circuits including unit tests, integration tests, and console functions.

 Leo is one part of a greater ecosystem for building private applications on [Aleo](https://aleo.org/).
-If your goal is to build a user experience on the web that is both truly personal and truly private, then we recommend downloading the [Aleo Studio IDE](https://aleo.studio/) and checking out the [Aleo Package Manager](https://aleo.pm/).
+The language is currently in an alpha stage and is subject to breaking changes.

 ## 2. Build Guide